huseyinocak/FlutterDeepLearning/README.md

 >flutter doctor --android-licenses
 ```

-### Installing
+---

 ## ✍️ Authors <a name = "authors"></a>

 - [@huseyinocak](https://github.com/huseyinocak) - Idea & Initial work

-See also the list of [contributors]https://github.com/huseyinocak/FlutterDeepLearning/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/huseyinocak/FlutterDeepLearning/contributors) who participated in this project.

 <!-- ## 🎉 Acknowledgements <a name = "acknowledgement"></a>